 Rising healthcare costs called a national corporate dilemma

-In 2003, more than $121 billion was spent for health care in Canada with 70 per cent of the costs paid for by the federal and provincial governments’ publicly funded system.
+In 2003, more than $121 billion was spent on health care in Canada with 70 percent of the costs paid for by the federal and provincial governments’ publicly funded system.
 Corporate Canada paid for most of the remaining 30 per cent of non-essential medical and dental expenses, according to the Canadian Institute for Health Information – and Statistics Canada.

 Is government cash infusion enough?

 A negative trend began in the early 1990s towards the Americanization of our healthcare system.
 The federal government started cutting transfer payments to the provinces, much of this money had been earmarked to fund provincial healthcare plans.
 To reduce costs, the provinces started to de-list medical services that were not deemed essential by the Canadian Health Act, services the provinces had previously provided and paid for.

 To address this coming crisis in this country’s healthcare system, Finance Minister Greg Sorbara took a very proactive step in his first Ontario Liberal Government’s 2004 provincial budget by stating:

 “None of us can afford to believe any longer than the problems in our healthcare system, from ever longer waiting times, to the lack of family doctors, to deteriorating longterm care, can be solved without additional revenue.”
 So the Ontario Liberal government introduced this year for low-income earners a $300 tax per year that will go up to $900 for high-income earners.